 What should I wear?

 Most of our guests wear shorts and t-shirts.
 You will need shoes that you don't mind getting wet, if you want to get good shells.
-If you plan to wear a swimsuit on the island, please wear a cover-up, shirt and shoes on the streets of Georgetown (this includes men), this is not Myrtle Beach.
+If you plan to wear a swimsuit on the island, please wear a cover-up, shirt and shoes on the streets of Georgetown (this includes men), this is not Myrtle Beach and Georgetown is quite conservative.
 The restroom on the boat is not large enough to change clothes in.

 Is there shade on the boat?

 Yes.
 The boat has a canopy across the top.
 There are also seats on the bow (front) of the boat in full sun, however the sun will come in from the sides during the cruise.